 Phenomenology of Nuclear Reactions

 As one of the pioneers in the study of preequilibrium nuclear reactions, I have been active in the field for nearly 50 years, developing simple phenomenological models to describe these reactions.
 My computer code preco has evolved over this time and has been used around the world in both basic and applied research.
-My research is conducted at the Triangle Universities Nuclear Laboratory and constitutes the TUNL Program on Nuclear Reaction Phenomenology.
-Though now largely retired, I am still somewhat active, as I try to complete a few projects.
+My research has been conducted at the Triangle Universities Nuclear Laboratory and constituted the TUNL Program on Nuclear Reaction Phenomenology.
+I am now largely retired, though still doing technical editing for TUNL.

 Basics of Scientific Writing

 I have given classes at TUNL, covering some of the basic elements of scientific writing.
 These are designed to help our students and post-doctoral fellows develop a much-needed but often neglected professional skill.
 PDF files of the two classes are available here: First Lecture (It's not about you!), and Second Lecture (Making it clear and easy).

 Christianity and Science